ballerina-platform/module-ballerinax-jira/README.md

 The `Jira` connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-jira/tree/main/examples/), covering the following use cases:

-1. [**Create Project and Issue**](https://github.com/ballerina-platform/module-ballerinax-jira/tree/main/examples/create_project_and_issue/) : Creates a new Jira project and adds an issue to it..
+1. [**Create Project and Issue**](https://github.com/ballerina-platform/module-ballerinax-jira/tree/main/examples/create_project_and_issue/) - Creates a new Jira project and adds an issue to it.
-2. [**Create Issue and Add Comment**](https://github.com/ballerina-platform/module-ballerinax-jira/tree/main/examples/create_issue_and_add_comment/) : Creates a new issue in an existing Jira project and adds a comment to it.
+2. [**Create Issue and Add Comment**](https://github.com/ballerina-platform/module-ballerinax-jira/tree/main/examples/create_issue_and_add_comment/) - Creates a new issue in an existing Jira project and adds a comment to it.

 ## Build from the source